ColdeZhang/Dominion/CONTRIBUTING.md

 - If the language you want to translate to does not exist, create a new directory with the language code (e.g., `zh-cn` for Simplified Chinese).
 - If the documentation is not up-to-date, please update it from the `zh-cn` directory.
+- Don't forget to leave your name and contact information in `docs/YOUR_LANGUAGE_CODE/README.md` below.

 ---